GimliGloinsSon/MoneyMoney-bitpanda-light-Extension/README.md

 1. Download a signed version of this from https://moneymoney-app.com/extensions/
   * Open MoneyMoney, tap *Hilfe* > *Zeige Datenbank*
-  * put the downloaded `bitpanda.lua` file in the shown Extension folder
+  * put the downloaded `bitpanda-light.lua` file in the shown Extension folder
 2. Add an account in MoneyMoney
   * create a new account via *Konto* > *Konto hinzufügen*.
   * Use the API-Key you created at Bitpanda profile for the API-Key